curiousways/hunger-tv/app/plugins/breeze/readme.txt

 Using Gzip, Breeze compresses the request files, further reducing the size of the download files and speeding up the user experience.

 == Changelog ==

+= 2.0.1 =

+ * Fix: Improved handling of minification in Never Cache URL(s) option.

+= 2.0.0 =

+ * Add: Implement a new UI interface.
+ * Fix: Duplicate script while using the option Move JS Files to Footer.
+ * Fix: Improvise the optimization of WordPress core functions to clean the database correctly.
+ * Fix: Implement condition in .htaccess rules while disable "mod_env”.
+ * Fix: Compatibility issue with Facebook For WooCommerce plugin.

 = 1.2.6 =